 Picayune is a somewhat small city located in the state of Mississippi.
 With a population of 11,008 people and six constituent neighborhoods, Picayune is the 39th largest community in Mississippi.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Picayune is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Picayune isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Picayune are a mix of both white- and blue-collar jobs.
 Overall, Picayune is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Picayune who work in office and administrative support (15.35%), sales jobs (12.80%), and maintenance occupations (7.32%).

-The education level of Picayune citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.13% of adults 25 and older in Picayune have a college degree.
+The percentage of adults in Picayune who are college-educated is close to the national average for all communities of 21.84%: 17.13% of the adults in Picayune have a bachelor's degree or advanced degree.